Jummit/replicator-node/README.md

 # Godot Replicator Node Plugin

-This plugin adds a `Replicator` node that replicates properties to clients without needing to write code.
+Adds a `Replicator` node that is used to easily synchronize properties with interpolation and spawning and deletion of nodes between server and client without any code.

-## How to use
+## Usage

 Add a Replicator node to the node that has properties you want to synchronize with all clients.
 This could be a `RigidBody` for example.